 Follow this link to find out more about the definition of a medical study.

 TU Delft has a license to perform animal testing in the Faculty of Applied Sciences since 2009 but there has not been any animal testing since that time.
 The HREC has no mandate to assess such research.

-Gentle reminder: please submit your proposal at least 3 days before.
+Gentle reminder: please submit your proposal at least 3 working days before the meeting.

 Please use the forms which you can find on our website (see under application) and then upload your proposal.
 If your proposal needs urgent attention, please let us know by mail.